Our History

 2025

-The Sustainable Forestry Initiative (SFI) and the Pennsylvania SFI Implementation Committee is celebrating its 30th anniversary, marking three decades of remarkable progress in advancing sustainable forest management across North America.
+The Sustainable Forestry Initiative (SFI) and the Pennsylvania SFI Implementation Committee is celebrating its 30th anniversary, marking three decades of remarkable progress in advancing sustainable forest management in Pennsylvania and across North America.

 The Pennsylvania SFI Implementation Committee is proud to have been a leader of incremental progress in Pennsylvania’s forests over the last 30 years, and we look forward to continuing our work in making positive change into the future.